Skip to main content

 How does LIMBUA support young people and women?

-Over 90% of LIMBUA’s employees in Kenya are between 18 and 35 years old, and around 70% are women.
+Over 90% of employees in Kenya are between 18 and 35 years old, and around 70% are women.
+This contributes to employment opportunities for young people and women in rural areas.

 When the added value stays in the country, more people benefit from Fair Trade.
 This idea guided me in founding LIMBUA.